 Next stop is the Wat Xieng Thong, the most revered temple in Luang Prabang.
-Located at the end of the peninsula, close to the Mekong, this temple was built in 1560 by King Setthathirat and is decorated with ornate carvings and mosaics
+Located at the end of the peninsula, the temple dates all the way back to the 16th century.

-Lunch will be at a famous noodle soup shop.
-A must try is the Khao Soy soup, a local favorite!
+Lunch will be at a famous noodle soup shop where it is possible to sample Khao Soy, a local favourite.

-Visit Wat Visoun, the holiest temple in the city, which was entirely rebuilt in 1887 after being destroyed by the invading Black Flags from Southern China.
-In the courtyard of Wat Visoun stands the Watermelon Stupa shaped like the fruit from which it takes its name.
-Continue passed Wat Aham, which was first built in the 1500s, and on to Wat That where the ashes of King Sisavang Vong are kept inside the large central stupa.
+After lunch, Wat Visoun, the holiest temple in the city, which was entirely rebuilt in 1887 after being destroyed by the invading Black Flags from Southern China.
+Continue passed Wat Aham and on to Wat That where the ashes of King Sisavang Vong are kept inside the large central stupa.

-Dinner is at leisure tonight.
-We advise you visit the Storytelling Theater before, not far from your hotel.
-From 5 to 6PM, you can observe a unique show from Garavek, with the aim of promoting and preserving the traditional stories, myths, legends, and folktales. (not included in cost)
+Dinner is at leisure this evening.
+For a unique alternative evening, visit the Storytelling Theater.
+From 17:00-18:00, observe a unique show from Garavek, with the aim of promoting and preserving the traditional stories, myths, legends, and folktales. (not included in cost)

 Overnight at Luang Prabang.